 The secret to this flavorful take on traditional chicken noodle soup is the quick homemade broth.
-Use chicken thighs with the bones in for that rich made-from-scratch flavor.
+Use chicken thighs with the bones in for that rich made-from-scratch flavour.
 Find the long, thin, woody stalks of lemongrass in the produce section of most grocery stores.
-If you like spicy, add a drizzle of Sriracha or a spoonful of chili garlic sauce.
+If you like spicy, add a drizzle of Sriracha or a spoonful of chilli garlic sauce.

 6 bone-in skinless chicken thighs, about 2 lb